HunterXProgrammer/Tasker-mdtest-v4/README.md

 - Pin/Unpin chats (New!)
 - Archive/Unarchive chats (New!)
 - Multi-Number/User support (New!)

+(previously Mdtest could support only one WhatsApp number, but now you can have as many as you want)

 - Receive details of incoming messages as Tasker variables.
 Can use this for automated replies (check **[VARIABLES]()**)
+- Added support to easily scan QR Code over devices connected to the same Wi-Fi.

 >The above features works for both single contacts and group chats.